 Professional opportunities for nurses

-West Virginia is home to 65 hospitals and healthcare institutions.
-Among its ranks include one nationally-ranked institution (West Virginia University Hospitals in Morgantown, WV) and two additional hospitals that earned high-performing marks in specialties, procedures and conditions.
+West Virginia is home to over 70 hospitals and healthcare institutions.
+Among its ranks include one nationally-ranked institution (West Virginia University Hospitals in Morgantown, WV) and two additional hospitals that earned high-performing marks in specialties, procedures, and conditions.

 The demand for nurses is high in West Virginia.
 In fact, the state has one of the highest concentrations of registered nursing jobs in the nation, according to the Bureau of Labor Statistics.
 According to RegisteredNursing.org, there are also an astonishing 107 Health Professional Shortage Areas (HPSAs) in West Virginia.
 HPSAs are designated as having shortages of primary medical care, dental, or mental health providers.